 In a November 2003 article titled “Resistance Is the First Step Towards Iraqi Independence,” Ali wrote: “Few can deny that Iraq under U.S. occupation is in a much worse state than it was under Saddam Hussein….
 Sooner or later, all foreign troops will have to leave Iraq.
 If they do not do so voluntarily, they will be driven out.
 Their continuing presence is a spur to violence.
 When Iraq’s people regain control of their own destiny they will decide the internal structures and the external policies of their country.
 One can hope that this will combine democracy and social justice, a formula that has set Latin America alight but is greatly resented by the Empire.
 Meanwhile, Iraqis have one thing of which they can be proud and of which British and U.S. citizens should be envious: an opposition.”

-In 2004 Ali published his book Bush in Babylon: The Recolonization of Iraq, which uses both poetry and prose to condemn the the War in Iraq.
+In 2004 Ali published Bush in Babylon: The Recolonization of Iraq, a book that used both poetry and prose to condemn the the War in Iraq.

 On July 8, 2005, Ali penned an article blaming the West’s (and Israel’s) alleged mistreatment of Muslims worldwide for the previous day’s terrorist bombings of some London subway trains.
 He wrote: “The principal cause of this violence is the violence that is being inflicted on the people of the Muslim world….
 And unless this is recognized, the horrors will continue.… The real solution lies in immediately ending the occupation of Iraq, Afghanistan and Palestine.”
 Ali also characterized “the war against terror” as an “immoral and counterproductive” enterprise that “sanctions the use of state terror … against Islamo-anarchists whose numbers are small.”

-In 2013 Ali condemned the U.S. as an “imperialist” nation; denounced America’s “use of 9/11 both to invade other countries and also to curtail the rights of [its] own citizens by creating an atmosphere of fear”; and stated that linking terrorism to Islam “enables you to effectively tarnish a whole religion,” even though “no one ever denounced” the “Christian terrorists or Catholic terrorists in Ireland” for their faith.
-This practice, Ali explained, “has created a wave of Islamophobia and given regimes excuses to just carry out massive repression in the name of fighting terror,” making it “open season on the Muslims.”
+In 2013 Ali condemned the United States as an “imperialist” nation; denounced America’s “use of 9/11 both to invade other countries and also to curtail the rights of [its] own citizens by creating an atmosphere of fear”; and stated that linking terrorism to Islam “enables you to effectively tarnish a whole religion,” even though “no one ever denounced” the “Christian terrorists or Catholic terrorists in Ireland” for their faith.
+Such unjust portrayals of Muslims and their faith, Ali explained, “has created a wave of Islamophobia and given regimes excuses to just carry out massive repression in the name of fighting terror,” thereby making it “open season on the Muslims.”